jaredririe/backendology/finished/top-software-books.md

 I actually read this book twice, first just as I started my career and then again two years later once I had a better understanding of databases.
 To be honest, I didn't understand it very well the first time as *everything* was new.
 Reading technical books multiple times can be extremely useful as it often takes additional experience to grasp difficult concepts.

 After explaining the main types of NoSQL databases (key-value, document, column-family, and graph), NoSQL Distilled dives into sharding, replication, and consistency.
 These are critically-important chapters as they give you the vocabulary you need to understand databases in general.
-I found my understanding of research papers on the topic of databases increase dramatically after reading this book simply because I could speak a bit of their language.
+I noticed that my understanding of research papers on the topic of databases increased dramatically after reading this book simply because I could speak a bit of their language.
 This book also prepares you to decide on and then defend your choice of the best database for your use case.

 ### 1. [Designing Data-Intensive Applications](https://www.amazon.com/gp/product/1449373321/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=1449373321&linkCode=as2&tag=jaredririeblo-20&linkId=6ae4fe247a516730f1e0677905f65987)